 - Social media growth and online reviews:More likes and followers mean there are more customers to promote the franchise brand, share specials, offer positive reviews and make recommendations.
 Make sure your posts are being promoted, and consider a clicks-to-website campaign to encourage online ordering.

-- Customer acquisition cost: For the restaurant industry, customer acquisition cost is critical.
-Consider testing across platforms — a promotion on Facebook will produce different results from one on Yelp or Instagram, for example — and looking at cost per click for each platform you’re using.
+- Customer acquisition cost: Constant monitoring of customer acquisition cost for restaurants is critical in the industry.
+Consider testing across platforms — a promotion on Facebook will produce different results from one on Yelp or Instagram.
+One way is to look at cost per click for each platform you’re using.

-Tracking and analyzing these metrics will help franchisors monitor their franchisees’ marketing success and will reveal the areas where franchisees’ efforts aren’t up to par.
+Tracking and analyzing these metrics will help franchisors monitor their franchisees’ marketing successfully.
+It will also reveal the areas where franchisees’ efforts aren’t up to par.

 Reacting to Strategic Metrics